charleso/git-cc/README.md

 Windows users.
 Don't try changing this after your first commit either as it will only make matters worse.
 My apologies to anyone that is stung by this.

+## Installation

+The easiest way to install git-cc, is to use the Python package installer pip and install it directly from its GitHub repo.
+Execute the following command on the command prompt to install the latest version:

+    C:\> pip install git+git://github.com/charleso/git-cc.git#egg=git_cc

+If you installed Python from python.org, pip is included with Python 2 >= 2.7.9 and Python 3 >= 3.4.
+If you do not have pip, [this section] [pip-installation] from the Python Packaging User Guide describes how to install it.

+In case pip or git cannot reach GitHub, maybe such access is not allowed in the place where you work, you can download the [zip file] [zip-file] with the latest version from the GitHub repo.
+Unzip it and use pip to execute the following command in the root of the directory tree:

+    C:\master> pip install .

+Finally, if you cannot use pip, you can also use the old-skool approach to install Python packages:

+    C:\master> python setup.py install

 ## Workflow

 Initialise: